 These remembrances give us a glimpse of Bourdain's widespread impact through his political and social commitments; his dedication to travel and eating well (and widely) ; and his love of the written word, along with his deep compassion, open-mindedness, and interest in lives different from his own.

-Burn the Place is a galvanizing culinary memoir that chronicles Iliana Regan's journey from foraging on the family farm to opening her Michelin-starred restaurant, Elizabeth.
-Her story is alive with startling imagery, raw like that first bite of wild onion, and told with uncommon emotional power.
-It's a sure bet to be one of the most important new memoirs of 2019.
+Burn the Place is a galvanizing memoir that chronicles Iliana Regan's journey from foraging on the family farm to running her Michelin-starred restaurant, Elizabeth.
+Her story is raw like that first bite of wild onion, alive with startling imagery, and told with uncommon emotional power.

 American food is the story of mash-ups.
 Immigrants arrive, cultures collide, and out of the push-pull come exciting new dishes and flavors.
 But that surprising first bite is only the beginning.
 What about the people behind the food?
 What about the traditions?
 What about the memories?
 For two years, Edward Lee, as gifted a writer as he is a chef, traveled the highways and byways of America to seek out foods that open a window onto a whole other way of cooking, of eating, of living--a way that's unique and quintessentially American.
 Lee visits a Cambodian couple in Lowell, Massachusetts, re-creating the flavors of their lost home land while helping to inject new vibrancy into a fading mill town.
 He travels, like so many music lovers, to Clarksdale, Mississippi, birthplace of the blues and now home to America's best kibbeh and other Lebanese specialties.
 He learns how to make the mysterious fermented butter called smen from a young Moroccan immigrant living in Westport, Connecticut, then treats her to her first taste of New Haven white clam pizza--an iconic American dish created by an immigrant of a previous generation.
 And a beignet from Caf? du Monde, as potent as Proust's madeleine, inspires a time-traveling narrative from New 0rleans's original Creole culture to the author's first job working the breakfast shift at a coffee shop in a dicey New York neighborhood.
 With his compelling voice and unique perspective--as a Korean-born, Brooklyn-bred chef who found his soul in Kentucky--Edward Lee offers sixteen vibrant chapters in the fascinating and ever-evolving story of American cuisine.
 And forty recipes, created by Lee and inspired by the people he met around the country, bring these stories right into our own kitchens.